AnselA01/Fish-Biomechanics/README.md

         R markdown files.

         -   `main` - Your entry point for testing and using any .R scripts.

+        -   `pf09segmenting` - Exploration of segmenting method with pf09 bones.

+        -   `polynomial_regression` - Exploration of polynomial regression modeling with pf09 bones.

         -   `spline` - Exploration of spline method with pf09 bones

-        -   `thresholdjustification` -Justiifcaiton for chosen thresholdhold to filter noise out of data
+        -   `thresholdjustification` -Justiifcaiton for chosen thresholdhold to filter noise data

-        -   `pf09segmenting` - Exploration of segmenting method with pf09 bones.

     -   `script`

         R source files.

         -   `changePointAnalysis` - Functions for use with segmenting method

-            - `data.generator` is the function you should use for getting any bones.

         -   `data` - wrangling data from raw bone to useful stress/strain data.

         -   `image` - function to save ggplots to images

         -   `plot` - Functions used for plotting data

+        -   `polynomialRegression' - functions for polynomial regression of data